 Located in the Indian state of Tamil Nadu, Velankanni is a popular Roman Catholic pilgrim centre.
 The region is visited by many devout believers each year.
 Keeping the sanctity in mind, we too planned a family trip to Velankanni.

 Velankanni doesn’t just cater to travelers who want to explore their spiritual side but also to backpackers, solo travelers and normal tourists.
-Besides the holy shrine dedicated to Mother Mary, the place also comprises of a few beaches and other travel-friendly spots.
+Besides the holy shrine dedicated to Mother Mary, the place also comprises a few beaches and other travel-friendly spots.

 I highly insist you venture out and take a family trip to Velankanni soon.
-This place is an offbeat location and so you have even more reasons to visit it.
+This place is an offbeat location so you have even more reasons to visit it.

 A Family Trip to Velankanni

 Belonging to a middle-class family, the budget has always been a concern for my family when it comes to travel.
 As a child, I wasn’t much concerned about the budget spent on trips.
-But growing up, I too felt the need of budget travel.
+But growing up, I too felt the need for budget travel.
 Hence, I did learn some travel hacks that helped me travel on a budget without cutting down on the fun.

 Important Travel Information about Velankanni